Holidays and Leave of Absence – points to consider:

 My child is trying to avoid coming to school.
 What should I do?

-Contact your child’s Form Tutor or Head of College to discuss your worries.
+Contact your child’s Form Tutor or Year Head to discuss your worries.
 Your child could be avoiding school for a number of reasons – difficulties with school work, bullying, friendship problems or family difficulties.
 It is important that we identify the reason for your child’s reluctance to attend school and work together to tackle the problem.
 We have a number of staff on the pastoral team who would be able to help and advise you.

 See also Attendance – a guide for students.